by Justine Matlock

 What is trans?

-A less complete, and more easily digestible way to describe the complexity of transness is to describe it as an umbrella term for someone whose gender identity or gender expression differs from the typical, socially constructed, ascribed characteristics of the sex that they were assigned at birth.
+A simpler way to define ‘transgender’ is as an umbrella term for someone whose gender identity differs from the sex that they were assigned at birth.

-“Gender Non-Conforming,” “Gender Expression,” and “Gender Identity” are vital terms to include in policies that protect LGBTQIA (specifically trans) identified people, as the greater LGBTQIA community celebrates the departure from traditional and restrictive gender roles.
-Not only will the inclusion of “gender identity” in non-discrimination and hate-protection policies provide trans students with safety, but when policy language is crafted to include “gender expression” and “gender non-conforming students,” even those outside the LGBTQIA spectrum who receive hate based on misdirected cissexism are protected.
+“Gender Non-Conforming,” “Gender Expression,” and “Gender Identity” are vital terms to include in policies that protect LGBTQIA (specifically trans) identified people.
+Not only will the inclusion of “gender identity” in non-discrimination and hate-protection policies provide trans students with safety, but when policy language includes “gender expression” and “gender non-conforming students,” even those outside the LGBTQIA spectrum who receive hate based on misdirected sexism and homophobia are protected

-Trans → an umbrella term describing a community of people whose gender identity differs from the gender that, in a Western context, is associated with their ascribed sex.
+Transgender → an umbrella term describing thpse whose gender identity differs from the gender that, in a Western context, is associated with their ascribed sex.
 It is important to note that there are people who identify as outside the Western gender binary, whose ascribed sex matches their culturally relevant, and universally valid, gender identity.
-Examples of such identities include: Hijra, Fa’afafine, Bakla, Two Spirit, etc.1
+Examples of such identities include: Hijra, Fa’afafine, Bakla, Two Spirit, etc.

-Non-Binary → another umbrella term describing trans people who do not identify as male or female.
+Non-Binary → another umbrella term describing people who do not identify as male or female.
 These people can identify as genderless, or multi-gender, or a gender that departs from the conception of a two-part, Westernized model of gender.
-A few examples of non-binary people include: Agender, Bi-gender, Genderfluid, Genderqueer (which can be used used to describe non-binary identities, as well as existing an identity itself), Intergender (not to be confused with Intersex) etc.
+A few examples of non-binary people include: Agender, Bi-gender, Genderfluid, Genderqueer, etc. Non-binary people may or may not identify as trasnsgender.

 Sex vs. Gender